Hormones and Fibroids

 Outpatient UFE Procedure

-Newer inventions in women’s health have made it possible for the women to benefit from a minimally invasive, non-surgical interventional procedure known as uterine fibroid embolization or UFE.
+Newer inventions in women’s health have made it possible for the women to benefit from a non-surgical procedure known as UFE.
 By exploring new approaches like UFE, even fibroids can be influenced and you can get rid of their symptoms.
 This outpatient procedure will leave your uterus and ovaries intact, so you can keep your hope of conceiving in future.

 UFE – The Minimally Invasive Procedure with a Quick Recovery

-Uterine fibroids embolization is a minimally invasive, outpatient procedure that causes you minimum discomfort and you are most likely to be discharged the same day as your procedure.
-You will need someone to drive you home, and may experience some symptoms like nausea and vomiting for a couple of days, that go off of their own soon.
+Uterine fibroids embolization is an outpatient procedure for fibroids.
+This treatment allows you to recover quickly and go home the same day of the procedure.
+You will need someone to drive you home.
+You may experience some symptoms like nausea and vomiting for a couple of days.
 Most women are able to return to work after a week of the UFE procedure.

 Getting Evaluation for Uterine Fibroids Treatment

-If you are looking for non-surgical option for your fibroids pain treatment, we have interventional radiologists who have performed UFE on thousands of women with a high success rate.
+If you are looking for fibroids pain treatment, we have a team of fibroid specialists who exclusively perform UFE.
 Contact us at 855.615.2555 and book your online appointment with our specialist today.
 Our fibroid experts will evaluate your situation to decide if you are the right candidate to receive UFE treatment.
 Our treatments are covered by most insurance plans including Medicare, give us a call to verify your coverage.